Oil rally drives producer hedging

 “Demand is increasing, notably in gasoline, I think most of the market expects that eventually we’ll break through to the upside - but in the meantime producers are taking a realistic view on the commodity,” said David Leben, director in the commodity derivatives group at BNP Paribas.

-“It’s reflective of a move to lock in favorable economics and support the portfolio before they get ready to ramp production back up.”
+“It’s reflective of a move to lock in favourable economics and support the portfolio before they get ready to ramp production back up.”

 Analysts say the activity is a positive sign for the market overall but is only one piece of the puzzle that will determine survival for more leveraged firms.